Belaire Counseling Services

 • Spirituality

-If you are experiencing these or any other issues, counseling may be helpful for you in resolving these issues.
+If you are experiencing these, or any other issues, counseling may be just what you need to find a healthy solution.

 If you are struggling with issues and trying to decide if you should seek counseling, consider one or more of the following:

-• The frequency (how often) of symptoms.
-If you are having symptoms every day or multiple times a day, then counseling may be helpful.
+• The frequency (how often) you are experiencing symptoms is important.
+If you are having symptoms every day, many days a week, or multiple times a day, then counseling may be helpful to alleviate your discomfort.

-• The duration (how long) of symptoms.
-If symptoms have persisted most every day for at least two weeks, counseling may be helpful.
+• The duration (how long) of symptoms is important.
+If symptoms have persisted most every day for at least two weeks, counseling may be helpful to teach coping skills or to prevent a long term issue from occurring.

-• The number of symptoms.
-Several symptoms may mean the issue is more important for you.
+• The number of symptoms (how many) at one time can affect how you cope.
+If you are experiencing multiple symptoms, this may mean the issue is more problematic or overwhelming for you.

-• How you are coping with the situation.
-If your daily life and functioning is affected, counseling may be helpful.
+• How are you coping with the situation?
+If your daily life and functioning are affected, counseling can provide you with relief.

-• How many areas of your life are affected by the situation.
-Determine which areas of your life are affected: your personal functioning, work/school, social life, relationships, family.
+• How many areas of your life are affected by the situation?
+Determine which areas of your life are affected: personal, work/school, social life, relationships, and family.
+If multiple areas of you life are affected, you may be feeling overwhelmed and need help reducing the stress.

-• Your general feelings about the situation and your ability to cope with the situation.
+• Assess your general feelings about the situation and your ability to cope with the situation.
 Trust your instincts.
+If you think you need help, counseling can help.

 Counseling is one method of addressing issues in your life.
-If you are unsure about whether or not to seek counseling, it can be helpful to schedule one session and discuss with a counselor how you might address your issues in counseling.
+If you are unsure about whether or not to seek counseling, it can be helpful to schedule one session to discuss with Dr. Belaire how you might address your issues in counseling and what techniques would be helpful in providing relief.

-On your first visit, you should expect to arrive about 15 minutes early in order to complete the necessary paperwork.
 During the initial session, you and Dr. Belaire will discuss the issues that brought you to counseling and review the relevant history of your life.
-In many cases, the initial session serves as an information gathering session and, as a result, Dr. Belaire may ask more questions that in subsequent sessions.
-In addition, Dr. Belaire will discuss how counseling works, confidentiality, and what to expect from the counseling process.
+In many cases, the initial session serves as an information gathering session and, as a result, Dr. Belaire may ask more questions than in subsequent sessions.
+In addition, Dr. Belaire will discuss how counseling works, confidentiality, what to expect from the counseling process, and financial obligations.
 By the end of the first session, you should expect to be able to articulate the issues that brought you to counseling, state your goals for the counseling process, and gain an understanding of how counseling can help you work through your issues.

 In addition, the initial sessions also serve as "getting to know each other" sessions.
 During this time, you and Dr. Belaire will begin developing the working relationship.
 Feel free to ask Dr. Belaire any questions that will help you feel comfortable with the counseling process and provide any information you think is necessary.

-How many sessions will I need to solve my issue?
+How many sessions will i need to solve my issues?

 The number of sessions it will take to complete the counseling process will depend on several factors: